 She was up the next instant, leapt out of bed like a force hurricane 10, trembling on her feet.
-She felt dizzy as she bounced from floor to ceiling.
-Nauseous, she thudded to the carpeted floor.
+She felt dizzy, and got a horried feeling that she bounced from floor to ceiling.
+Nauseous, she thudded onto the carpeted floor, still unaware she was either awake or still in a dream state.
 She became aware of wings that fluttered in the distance.
 Dazed, she eyeballed images that appeared like millions of fireflies, twinkling in the night above her, dancing harmoniously like a line of chorus girls in a show.
 Within minutes a blanket of feathery cocoon enveloped her into darkness.
 She struggled for breath.

-In her dazed state, she saw clouds that appeared as suddenly as they disappeared into nothing.
+In her dazed state, she saw clouds that appeared as suddenly as they dispersed into nothing.
+Even the line of globes disappeared mysteriously, and hid behind thick luminous clouds.
 The soft cocoon that warmed her body and held her afloat began to melt away.
 She felt she was naked.
-She clawed for support, for something to hold on to when she realized she was falling.
+She clawed for support, for something to hold on to when she started to fall.
 She screamed as she slammed on to a covered bridge.
 Why in heaven's name build a bridge in the middle of nowhere?
 She had no answer to her question as pain struck, traveled up and down her spine, excruciating and brutal.
 She thought she splintered every bone in her body when she landed heavily upon silvery pebbles that twinkled like stars in the darkest of night.
 She rolled to her side, tried to get up but the ground turned into mountains of waves that submerged her into a raging sea.

-Terrified, she swam vigorously against the tide.
+Terrified and still in a state of mentally asleep, she swam vigorously against the tide.
 Again and again freezing waves pulled her toward a gaping pit that opened up below her, tried to suck her into wriggly arms that resembled a squid's tentacles.
 The hole beckoned her to keep still, to let the waves take her and lead her into the opening.
-However, with one last effort, and a strength she realized came from her frustration, she kicked and dogpaddled until she felt the warmth of the sun on her face.
+However, with one last effort, and a strength she realized came from her frustration, she kicked and dog paddled until she felt the warmth of the sun on her face.
 She half-smiled into the sunlight.

 Grief was not the answer to the hollow feeling in her bosom nor it was an empty response to whatever troubled her.
 Redemption was what she craved for, that she needed in her aloneness, a healing ladder that would aid her as she tried to climb out of a frozen life.
 Where was salvation when she needed it?
 As she lay listening to her breathing, she realized she must endeavor to regain her sanity, that wonderful feeling of having gained a whole new outlook that she once reveled in.
 She longed for a breathing space, a postponement of what was meant for her at birth, a hiatus from all that was coarse and crude that touched her.

-The parting of ways between friends came as a shock to Lucinda.
+The parting of ways between friends came as a shock to Lucinda as she walked away from the graduation ceremony.
 Every day life became a mesh of difficulties that brought anger, jealousy, envy.
 The pursuit to a better understanding of what was right and what was evil became a serious endeavor, to do that which is right for one's self and for others, like family.
 It became the front line to understanding that which was sensible and right.
 Life, she realized, became a grim and somber task.

 When Lucinda lost her brother through the "sickness", she was made aware that she, too, may have the propensity to be like him.
 She fought against it vigorously, decided to leave home, with the thought that getting as far away as possible from family would exclude her from every little bit of inherited vein of madness.
 She felt degraded and humiliated.
 She began to read books; tried to understand the workings of inherited sickness of the mind, and lived alone in hopes of evading a total corruption of her mind.
 She became, however, totally corrupted in spite of her determination to avoid the shameful illness that led her to ruin.

 Lucinda fielded questions about her family.
 She moved from one job to another, and then to another, for fear of people finding out what she was prone to become.
-She learned to accept the loneliness of keeping herself away from people; she traveled to places she wanted to visit avoiding any tendency to become friendly with people; she moved out of homes/apartments as soon as landlords became curious; she was mostly careful and aware the way she dealt with people, when in a moment's notice, she may show some kind of inkling what she was.
+She learned to accept the loneliness of keeping herself away from people; she traveled to places she longed to visit, avoided any tendency to become friendly with people; she moved out of homes/apartments as soon as landlords became curious; she was mostly careful and aware the way she dealt with people, when in a moment's notice, she may show some kind of inkling what she was.

 It was late evening when Lucinda arrived home from her travels.
 She unpacked carefully, folded dresses, underwear, socks, work suits, every day pants, anything that could be folded.
 She placed each pack in separate drawers.
 Her action was deliberate.
 She knew then and there what it was she had to do.
 She was actually at the end of her "travels".
 She felt a surge of light within her, an awakening; that it was all that she could manage to do, to fulfill the meaning of her life.